 In the USA, it is very common for people to get help and treatment from mental health services and professionals.
+They can help you when you are often feeling sad, angry, or depressed.
 Nobody should be embarrassed or afraid to seek treatment for themselves or a family member.
 Doctors and other medical professionals provide different kinds of mental healthcare.
 Learn about different mental health professionals, where to find mental health services near you, mental health services online and by phone, and services for resettled refugees and survivors of torture.

 Mental health services and professionals